jido/extremepriv/README.md

 Exchange of personal information between client and server will be done using WebSockets.

 Push notifications will be received using polling.
-An actual application it would probably use the push framework provided by the operating system.
+An actual application could use the push framework provided by the operating system.
+To reduce the privacy impact, as little data as possible should be given to that framework - in particular there should be no user ID.

 The server is based on NestJS and SQLite3.
 Open the `privateserver` folder for more details.